Efficient Density Control for 3D Gaussian Splatting: Related Works

 Numerous studies have focused on improving 3DGS rendering quality.
 For instance, Mip-Splatting \cite{yu2024mip} introduces a 3D smoothing filter and a 2D mipmap filter to eliminate aliasing artifacts present in 3DGS during scaling.
 To mitigate the impact of defocus blur on reconstruction quality, Deblurring 3DGS \cite{lee2024deblurring} applies a small multi-layer perceptron (MLP) to the covariance matrix, learning spatially varying blur effects.
 GaussianPro \cite{cheng2024gaussianpro} leverages optimized depth and normal maps to guide densification, filling gaps in areas initialized via structure-from-motion (SfM) \cite{schonberger2016structure}.
 Spec-Gaussian \cite{yang2024spec} employs anisotropic spherical Gaussian appearance fields for Gaussian color modeling, enhancing 3DGS rendering quality in complex scenes with specular and anisotropic surfaces.
 Notably, all these enhancements rely on the original density control and could benefit from our proposed work.

 3DGS increases Gaussians in a scene through a basic density control mechanism, yet the optimized scene still exhibits blurred regions that are challenging to refine merely by adding more Gaussians.
-Mini-splatting \cite{fang2024mini} addresses this by generating depth maps for trained scenes to reinitialize the sparse points, and identifies blurred Gaussians with large rendering areas during training, splitting them as needed.
+MiniGS \cite{fang2024mini} addresses this by generating depth maps for trained scenes to reinitialize the sparse points, and identifies blurred Gaussians with large rendering areas during training, splitting them as needed.
 Pixel-GS \cite{zhang2024pixel} addresses blur by using the average gradient weighted by the pixel area covered by Gaussians in each view.
 AbsGS \cite{ye2024absgs} and GOF \cite{yu2024gaussian} attribute blur in reconstructions to conflicts in gradient direction across pixels when computing Gaussian coordinate gradients.
 This conflict leads to larger Gaussians, which represent blur, receiving insufficient average gradients.
 To resolve this, they compute Gaussian coordinate gradients by taking the modulus of pixel coordinate gradients before summing.
+TamingGS \cite{mallick2024taming} proposes a densification judgment condition that employs a weighted combination of multiple scores.
 The above studies propose improvements for initialization and densification criteria but do not address the densification operation itself.
-In our work, we analyze and enhance the densification operation in adaptive density control, resolving issues related to Gaussian overlap and improving densification efficiency.
+RevisingGS \cite{rota2024revising} optimizes the opacity bias of Gaussians after cloning.
+VCR-GauS \cite{chen2024vcr} replaces the probabilistic sampling used in split operation with a method along the longest axis of the Gaussian, aiming to alleviate surface protrusions caused by the clustering of Gaussians after splitting.
+Although these improvements target the densification operation, they do not reduce the negative impact introduced by densification.
+We are the first to analyze the adverse effects of densification operations and propose corresponding improvements.

+There are also many optimization-based pruning methods.
+LightGaussian \cite{fan2024lightgaussian} calculates a global importance score for each Gaussian and prunes those with lower scores.
+EAGLES \cite{girish2024eagles} uses the average contribution of Gaussians to rendering across all views as the pruning criterion, where the rendering contribution is determined by opacity and rendering order.
+MiniGS \cite{fang2024mini} first optimizes the scene structure and then applies binary pruning to retain only the Gaussians that intersect with rays at their first hit point.
+Previous pruning methods have focused on significantly reducing the number of Gaussians to lower storage and rendering costs, whereas our Recovery-Aware Pruning focuses on mitigating the effects of overfitting.